 If it arises and you understand the climate for a few days, make sure you maintain yourself by resting lots and keeping hydrated 💯 It'll maybe only last a couple of days, and then you can keep on celebrating the rest of your trip! 🎓 This is a top Thailand safety travel tip, so make sure you go prepared.

-Furthermore, don't let this put you off eating the local food!
-Street food is a remarkable aspect of Thai culture 🧐 Whether you're in Krung Thep Maha Nakhon (Bangkok), Phuket, or any other main city, you'll see the sellers trading flavorful treats throughout your go.
+Furthermore, don't let this distract you from eating the local food!
+Street food is a remarkable aspect of Thai culture 🧐 Whether in Krung Thep Maha Nakhon (Bangkok), Phuket, or any other central city, you'll see the sellers trading flavorful treats throughout your go.
 Many travelers worry about getting sick from street food, but it's awesomely fresh in most cases, and you can watch it being made right in front of you 💯

 Also, almost take a few easy protection, like choosing stalls that cook the food fresh in front of you and tend to be prominent with other locals and tourists 🎓, as well as making sure you wash your hands appropriately and maybe even take a bottle of hand sanitizer to be convinced 🧐

 Thailand is hot; there are no two ways about it 🧐 At the beginning of the day, the temperature can reach highs of over 40°C, and incorporate this with a quantity of alcohol and partying.
 As a result, you can quickly become dehydrated and sick 💯